NII Holdings chief denies giving creditors sweetheart deal in bankruptcy case

-NEW YORK (Reuters) - The chief executive officer of Nextel’s bankrupt Latin American arm denied giving bondholders a sweetheart deal as he testified on Wednesday in New York on the company’s $4.35 billion restructuring plan.
+NEW YORK, June 3 (Reuters) - The chief executive officer of Nextel’s bankrupt Latin American arm denied giving bondholders a sweetheart deal as he testified on Wednesday in New York on the company’s $4.35 billion restructuring plan.

 NII Holdings Inc, which operates the Nextel brand in Brazil, is trying to emerge from Chapter 11 bankruptcy protection under a plan to hand control to Aurelius Capital Management and other holders of $4.35 billion in bonds.